Routes List API (List Saved Routes)

 SOAPAction http://TrackService.TrackRoad.com/GetRouteList

 For SOAP, send your TrackServiceKey in SessionIDHeader as SessionID.
-Login/Logout are not required when using TrackServiceKey.
+Login and Logout are not required when using TrackServiceKey.

 Request schema#